stungeye/Applied-Math-For-Games-1/docs/04-introduction-to-processing/01-getting-started.md

 3. Select your newly created project folder from step 1.
 4. Add your project folder to your the VS Code workspace.
 5. With the `index.html` file open in the editor open the Live Server using ALT-L ALT-O.
-6. (Optional) Open the command pallet and type `Install p5.js Contributor Library`.
-(Only seems to work if you have a single project folder in your VS Code Workspace.)

 A browser tab should open to: `127.0.0.1:5500/index.html`